Skip to Main Content

 The lunch divide: light, legibility, and a different pace

 Within Sydney's broader lunch market, the revolving format occupies a specific niche.
 Restaurants like 6HEAD and 20 Chapel offer strong CBD lunch propositions with distinct view lines, but neither provides the continuous, panoramic sweep that defines Infinity's midday identity.
-For visitors to Sydney with limited time and a single lunch booking to make, the combination of produce-led Modern Australian cooking and an unrestricted 360-degree view of the city's geography makes the daytime sitting the more instructive of the two.
+For visitors with limited time and a single lunch booking to make, the combination of produce-led Modern Australian cooking and an unrestricted 360-degree view of the city's geography makes the daytime sitting the more instructive of the two.

 After dark: the city as theatre